gchq/stroom-docs/user-guide/finding-things/finding-things.md

 If the user input is prefixed with a `/` character then the remaining user input is treated as a Java syntax regular expression.
 An string will be considered a match if any part of it matches the regular expression pattern.
 The regular expression operates in case insensitive mode.
+For more details on the syntax of java regular expressions see this internet link https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/util/regex/Pattern.html.

 **User input**: `/(^|wo)man`